 When you take parental leave, the duration has to be at least two months.
-Parental leave ends with the child's second birthday at the latest.
-On this day you must return to work!
+For births after 1 November 2023, parental leave ends when the child is 22 months old at the latest.
+Entitlement to parental leave up to the second birthday only applies in the following cases: